HOME

 Father Claude Allouez, SJ, around 1670 opened a chapel dedicated to St. Francis Xavier in an Indian village where today stands the town of De Pere, Wisconsin.
 The town supposedly takes its name from the nearby cataracts on the Fox River called the Rapides des Peres (Rapids of the Fathers), although the former name of the town was Père Marquette.

-UNITED STATES OF AMERICA, 1930, postmark from Holy Cross, Territory of Alaska
+UNITED STATES OF AMERICA, 1942, postmark from Holy Cross, Territory

 The name "Holy Cross" was given to this church and mission by its Jesuit founder, Fr.
 Aloysius Robaut, SJ.
-It was founded in 1888 and is located 279 miles upriver from the Bering Sea on the right bank of the Yukon.
-Holy Cross's long Catholic history began with a little two story log cabin mission, originally intended as a Jesuit house, but soon the cabin became a convent, and the convent a boarding school.
+It was founded in 1888 and is located 279 miles upriver from the Bering Sea on the right bank of the Yukon River.
+Holy Cross's long Catholic history began with a little two-story log-cabin mission, originally intended as a Jesuit house, but soon the cabin became a convent, and the convent a boarding school.
 By the time the boarding school closed in 1956, some 95 Jesuits had served on this mission.
-More

 Jesuitas is a city in the Brazilian state of Paraná.
 The first pioneers to arrive in the city region came in 1959 and 1960 in search of in timber and agricultural cultivation.
 The name was given to the city in honor of Jesuit priests who evangelized the Indians who lived here.
 Coffee plantations are the economic mainstay of the city, with more than 10 million trees planted.